balaam/slate/source/includes/_renderer.md

 ## DrawRect2d

-Draw a filled rectangle to the screen.
-The rectangle can be specified with two vectors or our numbers.
+Draws a filled rectangle to the screen.
+The rectangle can be specified with two vectors or four numbers.

 ```lua
 -- Draw a black screen over the entire render area